jakelikebeans/Targets-Shooter/README.md

 It is a console based game that will be created in processing.
 I want to include a start screen, a score counter, and an end screen if the player reaches the amount of targets needed.
 Additionally, I would like to keep the display quite simple since overcomplicating a display will often distract the player resulting in them losing.
+Along with this, I would like to give the player specific instructions on what to do when they win or lose this particular game.

 ## UI and Logic Planning